Kia ora, Wellington is in Covid-19 Alert Level 1.

 Last entry 30 mins before close

-Last planetarium show at night starts at 9pm
+The last planetarium show at night starts at 9pm.

 Preschool Child (0-3 years): Free